balfolk/cadansa-app/README.md

 ### Part 1: Installation and running tests

 *  First, install Flutter and associated programs (such as Android Studio) according to the instructions here: https://flutter.dev/docs/get-started/install.
+    * `fvm` can be used to manage Flutter versions.
+This can be installed e.g. using `sudo port install fvm` on macOS, followed by `fvm use` in the project root.
     *  If you install Git on Windows, make sure to select the option to commit using Unix-style line endings.
     *  Flutter automatically enables analytics reporting to Google.
 If you want to disable this, run `flutter config --no-analytics` on the command line.
     *  Make sure to follow the steps that help you set up Android Studio as an editor.